ZetCode

 Console.WriteLine(fullPath);

-The example prints the full path of the current working directory.
+This example outputs the absolute path of the current working directory, showcasing path resolution.

 $ dotnet run